Lexical this: How this works in Arrow Functions

 There are a few cases where arrow function are not ideal.

-• Not as Constructors: Arrow functions lack their own this keyword, making them unsuitable for use as constructors.
-Trying to instantiate objects with arrow functions will result in errors.
+keyword, making them unsuitable for use as constructors.
+Trying to instantiate objects with arrow functions will result in errors. - Avoid Prototype Assignments: Using arrow functions for methods assigned to the prototype object (

-• Avoid as Object Methods: Be careful when using arrow functions as methods inside objects, especially if they rely on the this keyword.
-Arrow functions do not bind this to the object they are created in, unless they are defined within a regular function.
+) is discouraged. - Avoid as Object Methods: Be careful when using arrow functions as methods inside objects, especially if they rely on the

 Conclusion

-Arrow functions in JavaScript capture this from their surrounding lexical scope, ensuring consistent behaviour across different contexts.
-They are always bound lexically, regardless of how they’re invoked which prevents unexpected this binding issues.
+from their surrounding lexical scope, ensuring consistent behaviour across different contexts.
+They are always bound lexically, regardless of how they’re invoked which prevents unexpected this

-Curious about JavaScript's this behaviour?
-Check out my previous articles where we explore this and how it behaves in different contexts.
+behaviour?
+Check out my previous articles where we explore this

 Back to Blogs